kristen-justice/hw-rails-intro/docs/part_0_A.md

 </details>
 <br />

-At this point you should be able to run the app locally (`rails server`) and navigating to `http://localhost:3000/movies` in your browser.  **If you are using Codenvy, use the play button and navigate to the link generated within codenvy**.
+At this point you should be able to run the app locally (`rails server -b 0.0.0.0`) and navigating to `http://localhost:3000/movies` in your browser.  **For those using Docker Toolbox, go to `http://192.168.99.100:3000/movies` as in prior examples**  **If you are using Codenvy, use the play button and navigate to the link generated within codenvy**.
+Note: If you stop the server by hitting control-C, you will no longer be able to visit the RottenPotatoes site.
+Start the server again by repeating the last command.

+Welcome to RottenPotatoes!

 Next: [Part 0 (B): Preparation: deploy to Heroku](part_0_B.md)